Atlas975/Notes/ProgramLanguages/SQL/SQL_relations.md

 - This deletion is used when it is acceptable for the foreign key columns to contain null values.

 ## SET DEFAULT
-- This deletion type specifies that when a record is deleted, the values in the foreign key columns in the related table should be set to their default values.
+- Specifies that when a record is deleted, the values in the foreign key columns in the related table should be set to their default values.
 - Used when it is acceptable for the foreign key columns to hold placeholder values

 ## CASCADE